EvgenyGavrilov/yii2-many-to-many/README.md

 Yii2 many to many behavior
 ------------------------

-Этот behavior позволяет обновить или удалить связи многое ко многим, описанных в модели с помощью via() или viaTable().

-This behavior allows update or delete related in the junction table, described in the model with [via()](http://www.yiiframework.com/doc-2.0/yii-db-activerelationtrait.html#via%28%29-detail) or [viaTable()](http://www.yiiframework.com/doc-2.0/yii-db-activequery.html#viaTable%28%29-detail).
+This behavior allows to update or delete relations in the junction table, which are described in the model with [via()](http://www.yiiframework.com/doc-2.0/yii-db-activerelationtrait.html#via%28%29-detail) or [viaTable()](http://www.yiiframework.com/doc-2.0/yii-db-activequery.html#viaTable%28%29-detail).